whitneyburton/portfolios/students/1511/Matt DesMarteau/matt_desmarteau.md

 * Top-level server request/response loop algorithm is cleanly written and easy to follow; however it is currently just spread across a lengthy top-level loop in the project's main namespace
 * Project generally suffers from long and complicated methods. most of the concepts are there but the code needs to be cleaned up and extracted into at least more methods and probably more objects as well
 * Additionally the implementation relies on a lot of "magic numbers" - especially hardcoding specific array indices for certain data etc.; would like to see more of this extracted into variables and methods so that we can give them names that describe why they're so important to the algorithm

+### Mid Module Assesment

+Evaluated on 4 Jan 2016 by Horace Williams.

+* completed werewolf baseline and some of the permawolf features
+* doing well with the testing workflow -- seem comfortable using tests to get feedback
+* doing well working with classes and instances and instance variables
+* still some clunkiness working with booleans and other basic types
+* some unnecessary code creeping in at various spots
+* mostly comes down to implementing solutions that are the most clear embodiment of the desired algorithm or process

+**1. Ruby Syntax & API**

+* 3: Developer is able to write Ruby with some debugging of fundamental concepts

+**2. Ruby Style**

+* 2: Developer does not refactor for clarity

+**3. Testing**

+* 3: Developer writes tests that are effective validation of functionality, but don't drive the design

+**4. Workflow**

+* 2: Developer smoothly moves between tools, but is dependent on mouse-driven interaction

+**5. Collaboration**

+* 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

 ## Community